ChrisBen191/code_book/Python/python_snippets.md

 # slicing with ':' does not require square brackets like an array or list would
 df.loc['Jan':'March', "Test Scores"]

-# the colon denotes all rows to be returned
+# the colon denotes all ROWS to be returned w/specified columns
 df.loc[: , ["Column 1", "Column 2", "Column 3"]]

-# the colon denotes all columns to be returned
+# the colon denotes all COLUMNS to be returned w/specified rows
 df.loc[["Row 1", "Row 2", "Row 3"], : ]
 ```